-Note (3): A candidate who has passed Maori Studies III and Anthropology II may proceed to MA in Anthropology with the permission of Senate upon the recommendation of the Head of Department.
+(4) A candidate who has passed in Maori Studies III and Anthropology II may proceed to MA in Anthropology with the permission of the Senate upon the recommendation of the Head of the Department.

-Note (4): Unless special permission is granted, students must present their theses within two years of sitting papers.
+(5) Unless special permission is granted, students must present their theses within two years of sitting papers.

-Note (5): Students may be called upon to present themselves for an oral examination on topics dealt with in their theses.
+(6) Students may be called upon to present themselves for an oral examination on topics dealt with in their theses.